Director/Choreographer, Noel St. Jean-Chevalier

 As a child, Jeff would tear through the pages of magazines, mesmerized not by words, but by images.
 His obsession with the visual propelled him into the world of photography.
 Honing his skills at the Art Institute of Boston and UMass Amherst, Jeffrey earned in BFA in Photography and went on to work with established portrait studios before founding JeffreyB Photography in 2012.
 As principal photographer, he has developed an outstanding portfolio of work, including fashion, travel, commercial, and real estate images.
 Jeff’s work has been featured in numerous publications and exhibitions, including The Boston Globe, Pioneer Wired Magazine and at the Easthampton Arts Walk.
 What was once a hobby, shooting dance images, has brought Jeff to a place he never expected: member of a dance company.
 Jeff’s collaboration with Noel on several prior dance projects led to the development of this unique partnership.
 As Visual Arts Director, Jeff aims to explore dance through the lens and offer the audience new perspectives on choreography and performance.
 He brings the audience closer to the action and creates images that add another ensemble member to the stage.

-Raven started dancing, at the age of two, at Beller Dance Studio located in Kansas City, Kansas.
-After moving to Philadelphia, as a teenager, she continued her study of dance at Lionville School of Dance located in Exton, PA.
+Raven started dancing at Beller Dance Studio in Kansas City, Kansas.
+After moving to Philadelphia as a teenager, she continued her study of dance at Lionville School of Dance in Exton, PA.
 There aside from regional and state competitions, she had the opportunity to dance under the instruction of the Cast of the Broadway hit 42nd Street as well as the Radio City Rockettes which engrained her love of dance.
-Also while living in PA, she was appointed the dance captain at Downingtown High School where she graduated from in 2003.
-After graduation, Raven attended Penn State University and received her BA in Global and Strategic Management from the Smeal College of Business as well as 3 minors including International Business, Communications Arts and Science and Dance.
-As a student, Raven became a member of the Penn State University’s Dance Company, during that time also served as the dance company’s Public Relations representative.
+She was appointed the dance captain at Downingtown High School where she graduated from in 2003.
+Raven attended Penn State University and received her BA in Global and Strategic Management from the Smeal College of Business as well as 3 minors including International Business, Communications Arts and Science and Dance.
+Raven became a member of the Penn State University’s Dance Company, during that time also served as the dance company’s Public Relations representative.
 The company performed at many of Penn State’s sporting events as well as traveled to local dance festivals in the region.
-After graduating in 2007, Raven relocated to Connecticut in 2008 for her first full-time position in Windsor, CT.
-Raven met Noel when she became a member of the Eclipse Dance Company, which is located in East Longmeadow, MA, in 2009.
-During her time with Eclipse Dance Company, she was able to broaden her dance experience by performing in dance workshops and festivals including: First Night Northampton, Brooklyn Dance Festival, The Boston Contemporary Festival, The International Festival or Arts and Ideas and many more including Eclipse’s yearly solo performances.
-She and Noel have been dancing as peers for 7 years until Raven left Eclipse in 2016.
-Raven is, and always has been; passionate about fitness and currently instructs group fitness classes for Mossa at Healthtrax located in East Longmeadow, MA.
-She loves training people in fitness and is always looking to help people reach their goals!
-Raven’s current full time job is located in East Hartford, CT at Pratt & Whitney (UTC) where she is a Strategic Supply Account Manager which keeps her traveling all around the globe.
-She loves her job and is truly captivated by the world of Aerospace and Aviation.
+During her time with Eclipse Dance Company, she was able to broaden her dance experience by performing in dance workshops and festivals including: First Night Northampton, Brooklyn Dance Festival, The Boston Contemporary Festival, The International Festival or Arts and Ideas and many more.
+Raven is, and always has been; passionate about fitness and currently instructs group fitness classes for Mossa at Healthtrax .
+Raven’s current full time job is at Pratt & Whitney (UTC) where she is a Strategic Supply Account Manager which keeps her traveling all around the globe.
 She was thrilled to join The Legible Bod(ies) in 2016 and is very excited to help Noel voice her creativity through dance and movement.
 Feel free to reach out to Raven and see what she’s up to next at https://ravienomnoms.com .